compspec/jobspec/docs/docs/drafts/spec-draft-3.md

       ior -b 10g -O summaryFormat=json
 ```

-The top level resources define the schedule-able units of work, which are referenced by underlying tasks and groups.
-The grouping in this manner makes it easier to read, and resources combined with requirements "requires" makes it easier to implement.
+This is a more condensed, and easier to read version.
+And to make our lives easier (for writing Go) we are going to adhere to strictly requiring all resources to be in named sections at the top.
 We are also going to add a dummy field "schedule" to indicate that a resource is at the top level and should be asked for (to the scheduler) to schedule separately.
+I know this is a bad design and I welcome someone else to work on it.
+I am just too dumb today.

-This is for special cases where (for some reason) you are passing in a resource spec and don't want all to be asked for to schedule.
-If "schedule" is not present anywhere, all top level resource groups are expected to be wanted to be scheduled.
-The above also assumes a cluster with a shared filesystem, where a spack install is already on the user's default path.
+The above assumes a cluster with a shared filesystem, where a spack install is already on the user's default path.
 Now let's walk through specific sections of the above, and then we will move into advanced patterns.

 ## Tasks